andrew--grant/media-active/readme.md

     responsiveActions(actions);

+Too easy.
 Of course, you can be more creative than this.